 Of course, nothing says Memorial Day like a barbecue.
 For a simplified take that will give guests a variety of options, bring a finger-food approach to your menu.
-Serve sliders—like these amazing Southwest barbecue pork sliders from Half-Baked Harvest—or skewers like these turkey koftas from Camille Styles instead.
-Accommodate vegetarian guests with options like Minimalist Baker's veggie burger sliders, and if you've got picky guests (aka children) in attendance, give them a recipe they can customize themselves, like a hot-dog bar.
+Serve sliders—such as the amazing Southwest barbecue pork sliders from Half-Baked Harvest—or skewers such as the turkey koftas from Camille Styles.
+Accommodate vegetarian guests with options like Minimalist Baker's veggie burger sliders, and if you've got picky guests (aka children) in attendance, give them a recipe they can customize themselves, such as a hot-dog bar.
 Provide a variety of toppings and let them build their favorite variations of a Memorial Day classic.
 Of course, don't be afraid to ask guests to pitch in with food, too.
 Whether it's with side dishes or desserts, a potluck approach to food can help reduce your duties as host.

-Running around as host probably means you won't have time to play bartender, as well.
+The first thing you should know about how to host a Memorial Day barbecue is that you'll be running around without much time to play bartender, as well.
 Have your drinks at the ready in beverage dispensers before guests arrive for a self-serve option.
 Creating mixed drinks in batches also helps cut down on buying mixers and garnishes that can add up and often go unused.
 Try a tropical punch to fit the summertime feel of the holiday, or mix up a batch of Long Island iced tea for an ideal daytime drink.
-If kids are in tow at this celebration, keep lemon-lime soda and grenadine on hand to mix up Shirley Temples.
+If kids are in tow, keep lemon-lime soda and grenadine on hand to mix up Shirley Temples.
 Skip the bottled waters for guests, and provide a dispenser of lemon water instead.

 The biggest perk of throwing an outdoors get-together is limiting the décor to one area of your home, thereby saving time.
 In keeping with Memorial Day festivities, create a color scheme around red, white, and blue.
 Let your tablescape serve as the main focus of your decorations, and keep your bases simple, with a solid-colored tablecloth in blue and contrasting linens in a brighter red.
 Centerpieces with flowers can be difficult to find if you're planning a last-minute gathering, so opt for candles or firefly lights to line the runner instead.
 Complement your décor with string lights, which will also provide illumination once the sun sets.